Raptor1818/Reminderino/README.md

 # notifierino
  I tend to forget things, so this app is gonna remind me with custom notifications.

-Made in Expo, React Native
+ Made in Expo, React Native.